 1. Trying to be Hero

 There is a worrying tendency among many operations leaders to want to prove themselves.
-To these leaders a result is only worth achieving if it is achieved through their own intellect and personal endeavour.
+To these leaders, a result is only worth achieving if it is achieved through their own intellect and personal endeavour.
 As a result, they fail to get help and often reject help if it is offered.
-Of course, in some cases they do succeed, but they often take on too much, set expectations too high and fail.
+Of course, in some cases, they do succeed, but they often take on too much, set expectations too high and fail.
 This is particularly the case with a major change project such as restructuring, relocating a factory or warehouse, implementing Lean or implementing a new software system.

-As an operations leader you are responsible for achieving outcomes.
+As an operations leader, you are responsible for achieving outcomes.
 Whether you achieve these outcomes “all by yourself” is not important.
-Often the cost of the resources needed to ensure that change is done well are insignificant compared to the damage that can occur to the business when change is poorly executed.
+Often the cost of the resources needed to ensure that change is done well is insignificant compared to the damage that can occur to the business when change is poorly executed.
 So, next time you feel the urge to “go it alone” on a major change, remember that you are not helping the business, you are just helping your ego.
 In fact, you may be putting your business (and your career) at unacceptable risk.

 2. Managing Down

-Operations leaders like to be “hands on”.
+Operations leaders like to be “hands-on”.
 It is good to be visible and aware of what is going on, but if you find yourself approving every purchase order, checking every labour roster and dealing with every issue, you are probably managing down.
-By this I mean doing the work of the leaders that report to you.
+By this, I mean doing the work of the leaders that report to you.
 This might sound like being helpful, but the result is that you will frustrate and dis-empower your team.

 It will also mean that you will be too busy doing everyone else’s job to do your own, meaning that your performance will suffer in the eyes of your manager.
 Instead, manage by exception.
 Take care to hire the right people on your team, give them clear accountability, regular feedback and let them do their job.